 Some details about Missouri's divorce laws are listed below.
 See FindLaw's extensive Divorce section for more articles, sample forms, and state-specific information.

 |Residency Requirements||Either party must be a resident for 90 days.|

 |Waiting Period||Final when entered, subject to appeal.
 Court's order of distribution of marital property is not subject to modification.|

 |'No Fault' Grounds for Divorce||Irretrievable breakdown.
 (Findings of fact to satisfy listed in §452.320 (2).)|

 |Defenses to a Divorce Filing||Abolished by §452.310.|

 It is not necessary to prove fault, only that the marriage is irretrievably broken.
 If the court decides that the marriage still has a chance at working, it will grant a legal separation.

 If the defendant spouse denies the marriage is irretrievably broken, the plaintiff may choose to prove acts of adultery, abuse, or other factors that would help the court make a proper decision on the matter.

 Missouri Divorce Laws: Related Resources

 If you're getting divorced, you will undoubtedly have a lot on your plate, especially if there are child custody matters to resolve.
-A divorce attorney will work hard to protect your interests and ensure the best outcome possible.
-Have a Missouri attorney evaluate your divorce case for free.
+Help ease your burden by contacting a divorce attorney in Missouri who will work hard to protect your interests and ensure the best outcome possible.

 Contact a qualified attorney.